darkphotonconsulting/pi-gen/README.md

-# pi-gen (feature/cvpi)
+# cvpi-gen (feature/cvpi)

+_Tool used to create the darkphotonworks.com CVpi images_

-This is a fork of the RasPI org created image generation tool.
-It is heavily modified to produce a specific type of disk image, this is free for all but be aware.
+This is a fork of the RasPI.org image generation tool.
+It is modified to produce a modern debian stretch image with raspian modifications, as well as implements some minor customizations that make getting AI/ML based applications running faster on a freshly booted raspberry pi.
+Currently the image is the basis of the W.O.B. project at Dark Photon IT Consultation LLC.
+This is free for all but be aware.

 - The default user is: mlpi
 - The default password is: mlpi4321

-_Tool used to create the raspberrypi.org Raspbian images_

 ## Dependencies